 The park is a wonderful natural environment in Brussels’ city center which retained an 18th-century look on the south of the Palais de la Nation.
 This French-style park celebrates symmetry, with fountains, sculptures, and walking trails with well-trimmed trees added in 1770.

 Theatre Royal du Parc is nearby, and it’s a popular hangout location for the locals (and visitors) during summer.

 Chocolate, Fries, and Waffles

-On the other end of the Galeries Royales Saint-Hubert, end your day of walk visiting the Nova Cinema.
-It is an art-house movie theatre with a café bar and it’s opened in 1997.
-The theatre is opened supported by a non-profit organization and they featured classic cinema to the audience.
+On the other end of the Galeries Royales Saint-Hubert, end your day of walking by visiting the Nova Cinema.
+It is an art-house movie theatre with a café bar and it opened in 1997.
+The theatre is openly supported by a non-profit organization and they featured classic cinema to the audience.
 It could be a special experience for those who enjoy old movies!